dtarnawsky/cs-scrollbar-color/README.md

 # Custom Scrollbar Coloring
 This sample project implements a directive to override the color of the scrollbar on the web.

-Take a look at `scrollbar.directive.ts`.
+Take a look at `scrollbar.directive.ts` (copy and paste into your own project).
 The coloring for the background/foreground of the scrollbar can be modified here.

 To apply to a page you can use `<ion-content appScrollbarTheme>`.